 Cinnamon Rolls with Apple Pie Filling is indeed true gift to mankind…and beyond.

-Let’s start with the dough.
+To make Apple Pie Cinnamon Rolls, let’s start with the dough.
 This is a sweet yeast bread roll that uses instant yeast.

 Yeast sounds intimidating, but let me assure you, it really isn’t!
 I used to be afraid of any recipe that calls for yeast and avoided them, but I quickly realize that with a little guidance and instructions, there’s nothing to it!